CybercentreCanada/assemblyline4_docs/docs/overview/architecture.md

 - Azure Blob storage
 - Local storage

-It also has the concept of a multi-level filestore so the files can be written to multiple locations at the same time.
+It also has the concept of a multi-level Filestore so the files can be written to multiple locations at the same time.

 By default, Assemblyline uses Minio, which is an Amazon S3-compatible file storage engine.

 ## Generating Alerts

-On top of analysing files to report on their maliciousness level, Assemblyline can also work has a triage environment.
-In this scenario, all files are sent to AL and analysts only look at the analysis results if an Alert is generated for said files.
+On top of analysing files to report on their maliciousness level, Assemblyline can also work as a triage environment.
+In this scenario, all files are sent to Assemblyline and analysts only look at the analysis results if an Alert is generated for said files.
 Using Post-Processing actions, you can define the rules of what constitutes an Alert (default: file with a score over 500).

-While the Dispatcher is writing the final result for a submission, it will use those rules to determine if an Alert should be written then write a message to Redis' presistent DB so an Alert can be generated for the submission.
+While the Dispatcher is writing the final result for a submission, it will use those rules to determine if an Alert should be written, then write a message to Redis' persistent DB so an Alert can be generated for the submission.
 Alerter will then receive this submission and write associated Alerts into the Datastore.
 As a last step, Workflow will check every newly created Alert and will automatically apply labels, priority, and/or status to all new Alerts matching the workflow queries.

 ![Alerting](./images/alerting.png)